Northam signs sweeping measures on environment, voting, criminal justice

 Criminal justice

-Herring's bill would decriminalize simple possession of marijuana and create a $25 civil penalty.
-Northam supports the bill, under which simple possession would no longer carry the threat of a criminal conviction and potential jail time.
+The measures Herring and Ebbin sponsored would decriminalize simple possession of marijuana and create a $25 civil penalty.
+Northam supports the bills, under which simple possession would no longer carry the threat of a criminal conviction and potential jail time.

 The bill creates a work group to study the impact of legalization of marijuana.
 Northam proposes to require that report by November 30, 2021.